Auditory illusion: Causes

 Many auditory illusions, particularly of music and of speech, result from hearing sound patterns that are highly probable, even though they are heard incorrectly.
 This is due to the influence of our knowledge and experience of many sounds we have heard.
 In order to prevent hearing echo created by perceiving multiple sounds coming from different spaces, the human auditory system relates the sounds as being from one source.
 However, that does not prevent people from being fooled by auditory illusions.
 Sounds that are found in words are called embedded sounds, and these sounds are the cause of some auditory illusions.
 A person's perception of a word can be influenced by the way they see the speaker's mouth move, even if the sound they hear is unchanged.
 For example, if someone is looking at two people saying "far" and "bar", the word they will hear will be determined by who they look at.
 If these sounds are played in a loop, the listener will be able to hear different words inside the same sound.
 People with brain damage can be more susceptible to auditory illusions and they can become more common for that person.

 In music

 Composers have long been using the spatial components of music to alter the overall sound experienced by the listener.
 One of the more common methods of sound synthesis is the use of combination tones.
 Combination tones are illusions that are not physically present as sound waves, but rather, they are created by one's own neuromechanics.
 According to Purwins, auditory illusions have been used effectively by the following: Beethoven (Leonore Overture), Berg (Wozzeck), Krenek (Spiritus Intelligentiae, Sanctus), Ligeti (Études), Violin Concerto, Double Concerto, for flute, oboe and orchestra), Honegger (Pacific 231), and Stahnke (Partota 12).

-In the 2017 film, Dunkirk, Hans Zimmer used a Shepard Tone to create a constant feeling of stress and tension.